 Competence Matters.
 Buddy has a hard time connecting with his father’s other son, Michael.
 It might have had something to do with the green and yellow elf costume, or his perpetually sugar-fueled clinginess, but Michael really means it when he yells at Buddy to “Go Away!”

-But that all changes the moment they suddenly find themselves in a snow ball fight in Central Park.
+That all changes the moment they suddenly find themselves in a snow ball fight in Central Park.
 When Buddy demonstrates that he has a throwing arm like a Gatling gun, and the accuracy of an NFL quarterback, Michael has a new appreciation for his companion.
 Soon he is introducing Buddy to everyone as his brother.

 When you know what you are doing and can demonstrate that competence, you earn the respect of those around you.
 People like to be on the winning team.

 Keep it positive.
 Buddy is always the voice of positivity.
 At one point early in the movie, he tells his father’s secretary, “Deb, you have such a pretty face you should be on a Christmas card” – she smiles and tells Buddy that he has just made her day.

 In another short scene, one of my favorites, Buddy sees a neon sign outside a diner advertising their “World’s Best Coffee.”
 In a fit of excitement, he bursts into the restaurant and congratulates them on their accomplishment.
 “Great job everybody; it’s great to meet you.”

 He may not always be on target, but his unfailingly positive approach to the people around him is infectious.